LEAN-96/RAG-Demystified/README.md

 $$p_{\theta}(y_i|x, z, y_{1:i-1})$$
 ==

 In practice, the question and retrieved documents are injected in a prompt and given to the generator (LLM) to answer the question based on the retrieved documents.
 This is called prompt injection.
-For the [Dense Passage Retriever (DPR)](https://github.com/facebookresearch/DPR)  a Jthe authors used a JSON format which looks like following:
+For the [Dense Passage Retriever (DPR)](https://github.com/facebookresearch/DPR) the authors used a JSON format which looks like following:

     [
         {